Urinary Retention Treatment: Specialists in NYC

 Urgent Care for Retention of Urine (Inability to Urinate) in Men and Women

 At New York Urology Specialists we offer urgent same day and next day evaluation and treatment for symptoms of urinary retention.
 If you are experiencing difficulty passing urine and feel incomplete bladder emptying, you need to see a board-certified experienced urologist as you may have retention of urine in the bladder.

-At New York Urology Specialists, our center is fully equipped with sophisticated diagnostic equipment including digital cystoscopy, in-office bladder ultrasound and automated urinalysis to assist us in diagnosis and treatment of urinary retention.
+At New York Urology Specialists, our center is fully equipped with sophisticated diagnostic equipment including digital cystoscopy, in-office bladder ultrasound, and automated urinalysis to assist us in the diagnosis and treatment of urinary retention.
 We are able to offer more than 95% of treatments for urinary retention on the spot in our office.
-In rare circumstances, we will refer you to an affiliated hospital or surgical center if surgical treatment that cannot be performed in the office settings is necessary.
+In rare circumstances, we will refer you to an affiliated hospital or surgical center if a surgical treatment that cannot be performed in the office settings is necessary.

 We offer medical treatment, urinary catheterization, treatment for urinary stricture disease, BPH and other causes of urinary retention.
 We also remove and change urethral Foley catheters and suprapubic catheters.
 In-home catheter changes are available.